 We also have more use of detail: “there was more than one tape, there was audio as well as video, it wasn’t in just one place, it was St Petersburg as well as Moscow.”
 Not just multiple tapes, but audio and video tapes!
 Not just Moscow but St Petersburg too!
 All of these details prime the listener to believe the story, as if each one were another piece of evidence in a trial, adding to the richness and depth of the picture in their mind.
 But, as with Swift’s description of Laputa or Rowling’s of Hogwarts, the fact that there are many details does not make the account any more real.
-We have no idea what is on those tapes, whether audio or video, or even if they exist.
+We have no idea what is on those tapes, whether audio or video, or if they even exist.
 For all we know they might be Harry Potter audio books or VHS tapes of Bruce Lee movies.
 Whether you have one audio tape or seven audio tapes and five video tapes, it doesn’t matter if they’re all imaginary or none of them contain any information convicting Trump.

 Wood appeals to another authority here, using the word “credible” one more time, and this time it’s not an anonymous one: “things do not get to the President’s desk, unless the people giving these intelligence briefing [sic] think that they are, at the very least, credible, worthy of further investigation.”
 The fact that the report made it onto Obama’s desk is claimed by Wood as some kind of litmus test of its authenticity.
 But it may well be that the report was put on Obama’s desk for entirely political reasons.
 Whether it had any “credibility” or not, it may have been put on his desk by the highly partisan James Clapper simply to cast doubts on Trump.